Our Towns: A Word Cloud that Define Sioux Falls

 What are my takeaways of Sioux Falls now?
 These are the main themes I heard so often that they made their way into my word cloud.

-Heart of the Country: When the residents of Sioux Falls describe this sentiment about their city, they are describing its spirit even more than its geography.
+Heart of the country: When the residents of Sioux Falls describe this sentiment about their city, they are describing its spirit even more than its geography.
 Many people offered some version of this comment in an uncynical, unabashed way.
-Sioux Falls is the Perfect place to live.
-Others took it even a step further: “There is nowhere else in the world I would live,“ a transplant from Winnipeg told us.
+Sioux Falls is the perfect place to live.
+Others took it even a step further: “There is nowhere else in the world I would live,” a transplant from Winnipeg told us.
 (We understand all the reasons why people might differ.
 I’m just reporting what we heard while on-scene.)

 What are the attributes of this sentiment?
 Just the right size is one description we heard frequently.
 Curiously, many other people across the country describe their hometowns the same way, whether they lived in towns of 1,250 or 25,000 or like Sioux Falls, just shy of 200,000.
 Behind the idea of justthe right size is “big enough that there is a lot going on, and small enough that I can have some impact here.”

-Sioux Falls, adults frequently say, is a Great place to raise a family, and those who moved there or returned say that the quality of life for families played a big role in their settling in Sioux Falls.
+Sioux Falls, adults frequently say, is a great place to raise a family, and those who moved there or returned say that the quality of life for families played a big role in their settling in Sioux Falls.

-Low unemployment.
-The current unemployment rate, almost always lower than the national average and now around two percent, is a big attraction of Sioux Falls, although that is complicated by the very low average wage.
-(How can both these things be true — demand for labor going up, but wages staying down?
+Low unemployment: The current unemployment rate, almost always lower than the national average and now around 2 percent, is a big attraction of Sioux Falls, although that is complicated by the very low average wage.
+(How can both these things be true—demand for labor going up, but wages staying down?
 We asked everyone we met, and the answers were variations on “it’s complicated.”
 I will let Jim discuss this further in another post.)
-The John Morell plant, as it is still called, was purchased by Smithfield in the 1990s, and subsequently by the large Chinese firm Shuanghui in 2013.
+The John Morrell plant, as it is still called, was purchased by Smithfield in the 1990s, and subsequently by the large Chinese firm Shuanghui in 2013.
 It has remained a steady fixture for reliable jobs, particularly for the immigrant population.
 We saw again Muslim women who had been working in the plant, shaving fat from the slabs of pork, for over a dozen years by now.
 They have moved with their families to suburban-feel streets, with bigger houses and spacious lawns.

-Don’t lock my door.
-Several people bragged on this measure for houses and cars, in what was a proxy for a safe place, and that we Take care of each other.
+Don’t lock my door: Several people bragged on this measure for houses and cars, in what was a proxy for a safe place, and that wetake care of each other.

-Going around town on a hot summer day shows off the sports, recreation, and the good lifestyle of Sioux Falls: gaggles of kids in team-colored t-shirts at golf camp or riding their bikes to the neighborhood pools.
+Going around town on a hot summer day shows off the sports, recreation, and the good lifestyle of Sioux Falls: gaggles of kids in team-colored T-shirts at golf camp or riding their bikes to the neighborhood pools.
 I swam in the 50-meter pool at the new Midco Aquatic Center.
 I visited libraries where summer tutoring programs were keeping kids on track or bringing them up to speed in reading skills.
 The 20-mile circuit around the river was busy with bikers, joggers, and walkers.

 Weather: South Dakotans are a tough breed, but this past winter, with many dozens of days that didn’t break zero degrees Fahrenheit, challenged even these hardy folks.
 Most brought up the long, endless winter, followed by the rains that flooded farmers’ fields, halting planting or at least slowing crops.
 We saw fields that never got a chance, and fields of corn that were yet to show tassels.
 A violent hailstorm finally broke the wilting upper-90s heat during mid-July, insulting further by flattening some waist-high cornfields entirely.
 This year at least, it seemed that the farmers just couldn’t win.
 One farmer told us that normally the July rains would be considered a miracle, but this year, they only brought more heartache.

-Floods roared down the Big Sioux River, ripping concrete caps off the riverwalk walls, and buckling roads that demanded weeks of road repairs.
+Floods roared down the Big Sioux River, ripping concrete caps off the riverwalk walls and buckling roads, which demanded weeks of road repairs.

 Community: I found the references to community most complicated.
 Sioux Falls reflected its German and Scandinavian heritage with the tall, light haired population that settled this territory after displacement of the Native American tribes, who now fight hard to preserve their cultures and languages on the reservations.
 Tall, blond people are everywhere.
 But so are immigrants, refugees, and Native Americans.
 Refugees have been welcomed to Sioux Falls through Lutheran Services resettlement programs since the 1970s.
 (The numbers have been dropping.
 In 2015, about 500 refugees were settled in South Dakota; in 2017, with cuts in refugee resettlement by the Trump administration, those numbers dropped to about 300; in 2018 to about 200.)
 In addition to primary resettlement, many of the self-described New Americans now arrive in a wave of secondary migration; word has gotten around to friends and relatives around the country that Sioux Falls is a pretty nice place to be, with opportunity to build a good life—despite its weather.

 One of the worst realities of Sioux Falls, and for nearly all of the U.S. that we have seen, is opioids.
 That word was new to the voice of Sioux Falls.
-We stepped around the muddy construction lot of the new residential addiction care center at Avera Health, which is about to open with 32 private rooms.
+We stepped around the muddy construction lot of the new residential addiction-care center at Avera Health, which is about to open with 32 private rooms.
 (We also saw flashing billboards of the Farm and Rural Stress Hotline, also manned by Avera Health, which is another of Sioux Falls’s answers trying for traction against spillover of the farmers’ woes.)

-UP and Coming + The Arts: When we first visited Sioux Falls in 2013, we heard buzz about “the arts” in many conversations.
+Up and coming + the arts: When we first visited Sioux Falls in 2013, we heard buzz about “the arts” in many conversations.
 On this visit, some 6 years later, we have seen and appreciated the results.
 Each year now, residents of Sioux Falls vote for their favorite sculpture among the many lining downtown Phillips Street for the city’s Sculpture Walk.
 The city purchases the winning entry, and the rest move along, making way for next year’s rotation of new installations.

-Sioux Falls has a distinct democratic bent in People’s Choice.
+Sioux Falls has a distinct democratic bent, heard in the term People’s Choice.
 That’s how the city’s annual sculpture for purchase was selected, and the name for the new Thomas Jefferson High School, and the name for the Oak View public library, and the design for the new city flag, which Mayor Paul TenHaken showed us with great enthusiasm.
 “Democracy runs deep in the Midwest,” one resident explained to me.

 The Falls, of course, are nature’s contribution.
 Its surrounding park hosts one of the most diverse collections of Sioux Falls citizens as anywhere in town.
 Latino families picnic nearby.
 Young Somali men move elegantly from boulder to boulder.
-Just upstream, South Dakota artist and sculptor, Dale Lamphere, whom we met at the base of his new installation, the Arc of Dreams, explained that its soaring arch represents the dreams of the people of Sioux Falls, and its 18-inch gap at the center where the two sides of the arch would meet – but don’t – represent the leap of faith that must finally be made by the dreamers who settle and live there.
+Just upstream, South Dakota artist and sculptor, Dale Lamphere, whom we met at the base of his new installation, the Arc of Dreams, explained that its soaring arch represents the dreams of the people of Sioux Falls, and its 18-inch gap at the center where the two sides of the arch would meet—but don’t—represent the leap of faith that must finally be made by the dreamers who settle and live there.

 A year ago, America’s Favorite Actor™, Tom Hanks, triggered a series of reports on TV and in the Argus Leader newspaper in Sioux Falls, South Dakota.
 He did so with one little tweet saying that he’d read about the town in a new book—as it happens, the book wasOur Towns, by Deb Fallows and me—and that he was eager to see the city himself, and might even move there.